mesonbuild/meson/docs/markdown/Gnome-module.md

 * `symbol_prefix`: the symbol prefix for the gir object, e.g. `gtk`, (*Since 0.43.0*) an ordered list of multiple prefixes is allowed
 * `fatal_warnings`: *Since 0.55.0* turn scanner warnings into fatal errors.
+  If not set, *(Since 1.13.0)* Meson falls back to the value of the `werror` option to determine whether to turn this on automatically.
+Explicitly passing `true` or `false` always takes precedence over `werror`.

 Returns an array of two elements which are: `[gir_target, typelib_target]`